thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 If you want a quick answer, here are the following commands to undo a `git commit`:

-- Undo last commit and do not remove the changes:
+- Undo the last commit and do not remove the changes:
     - `git reset --soft HEAD~1`
-- Undo last commit and remove the changes (from disk):
+- Undo the last commit and remove the changes (from disk):
     - `git reset --hard HEAD~1`
 - Undo a specific commit and do not remove the changes:
     - `git reset --soft <commit-object-name>`